mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 Sometimes pyinstaller does not find all the imports.
 In that case, you might need to make use of its `hidden import <https://pyinstaller.readthedocs.io/en/stable/when-things-go-wrong.html#listing-hidden-imports>`_ option.

+.. _adapting the gui:

+Adapting the GUI
+****************
+We created the GUI in a way, that you can inject your own plugins into the GUI.
+These can then for example take care for loading data of a specific format.
+Furthermore, you have the possibility to inject algorithms this way.
+If you want to do that, you will need our section about :ref:`Customization <customization>`.

+In case you is something that you want to change in the GUI, which is not possible using the described ways for customization, you will need our :ref:`Contribution Guidelines <contribution guidelines>`.